apache/hudi/website/docs/quick-start-guide.md

   load(basePath).
   createOrReplaceTempView("hudi_trips_snapshot")

+// This should return the same total count as before spark.sql("select uuid, partitionpath from hudi_trips_snapshot").count()
-// fetch should return total and (total - 2) records for the two queries respectively spark.sql("select uuid, partitionpath from hudi_trips_snapshot").count() spark.sql("select uuid, partitionpath from hudi_trips_snapshot where rider is not null").count()
+// This should return (total - 2) count as two records are updated with nulls spark.sql("select uuid, partitionpath from hudi_trips_snapshot where rider is not null").count()
 ```
 :::note